Trump denies knowing of 2016 Trump Tower meeting with Russians

 A lawyer for Cohen, Lanny Davis, released the recording of Trump and Cohen discussing paying for the rights to former Playboy model Karen McDougal’s story about an alleged affair with Trump and it aired on CNN on Tuesday night.

-Before the election, Trump’s campaign denied any knowledge of payment to McDougal, but the taped conversation could undermine those denials.
+Before the election, Trump’s campaign denied any knowledge of payment to McDougal.

 Reporting by Doina Chiacu; editing by Franklin Paul, Bernadette Baum and Jonathan Oatis